- Home

 When treatment seems too much

-It can seem worthwhile dealing with treatment side effects for a primary cancer.
-But when a cure is unlikely, you may not want to have treatments that leave you feeling exhausted or sick, even if they may help you to live longer.
+It can feel worth it to deal with side effects for a primary cancer.
+But when a cure is unlikely, you may not want treatments that leave you exhausted or sick, even if they may help you to live longer.

-- Before you start or stop treatment, think about the benefits and drawbacks.
+- Before you start or stop treatment, think about the benefits, risks and burdens.
 Decisions rarely have to be made immediately.

 - Ask yourself if you are feeling unwell from the side effects of the treatment, from the advancing disease or from the emotions of the diagnosis.
-Some or all of these may be able to be treated.
+Some or all of these may be able to be treated, and you may have a different outlook if you feel better.

-- Check with your health care team whether teatment can be adjusted.
+- Check with your health care team whether your treatment can be adjusted to limit side effects.

-- Speak to professionals, such as a counsellor or social worker, who can help you decide what is important to you.
+- Speak to professionals, such as your doctor, a counsellor or social worker, who can help you decide what is important to you.

 Refusal of medical treatment

-You have the right to consent to, stop or refuse any treatment offered.
-If you stop or refuse treatment, your medical team must be confident that you understand the treatment proposed and the consequences of not having it.
-You can stop or refuse each treatment separately – you do not have to accept treatment on an all-or-nothing basis.
+If you are well enough to make clear decisions (called having capacity), you have the right to refuse any treatment offered, even if it goes against your doctor’s recommendation.
+Your medical team will usually still explain the proposed treatment and what will happen if you don’t have it.
+You can stop each treatment separately and at any time – you do not have to accept treatment on an all-or-nothing basis.

 View the Cancer Council NSW editorial policy.